Huachao/vscode-restclient/README.md

     - Fold/Unfold for request block

 ## Usage
-In editor, type an HTTP request as simple as below:
+In the editor create a new file, save it with `.http` extension, then type an HTTP request such as:
 ```http
 https://example.com/comments/1
 ```